csdms/best-practices/best-practices.md

 ----

-* As important as code
+* Documentation is as important as code
 * Explain to others how your code works
 * Write for your *future self*